Black p-Branes versus black holes in non-asymptotically flat Einstein-Yang-Mills theory: Abstract

 \section{Abstract}

-We present a class of non-asymptotically flat (NAF) charged black p-branes (BpB) with p-compact dimensions in higher dimensional Einstein-Yang-Mills (EYM) theory.
-Asymptotically the NAF structure manifests itself as an anti-de-sitter(AdS) spacetime.
-By comparing the entropies of BpB with those of black holes (BH) in same dimensions we derive transition criteria between the two types of black objects.
-An event horizon $\left( r_{+}\right) $ versus charge square $\left( Q^{2}\right) $ plot reveals such a transition provided both are characterized by the same $r_{+}$ and $Q$.
+We present a class of non-asymptotically flat (NAF) charged black p-branes (BpB) with p-compact dimensions in higher dimensional Einstein-Yang-Mills theory.
+Asymptotically the NAF structure manifests itself as an anti-de-sitter spacetime.
+We determine the total mass / energy enclosed in a thin-shell located outside the event horizon.
+By comparing the entropies of BpB with those of black holes in same dimensions we derive transition criteria between the two types of black objects.
+Given certain conditions satisfied our analysis shows that BpB can be considered excited states of black holes.
+An event horizon $r_{+}$ versus charge square $Q^{2}$ plot \ for the BpB reveals such a transition where $r_{+}$ is related to the horizon radius $r_{h}$ of the black hole (BH) both with the common charge $ Q. $